pachterlab/seqspec/docs/SEQSPEC_TOOL.md

 15. Check that for every region with subregions, the region `min_len`/`max_len` equals the sum of the subregions' `min_len`/`max_len`.
 16. Check that for every region with subregions, the region `sequence` equals the left-to-right concatenation of the subregions' `sequence`s.
 17. Check that each read's `max_len` does not exceed the sequence-able range of library elements after (pos strand) or before (neg strand) the primer.
+18. Warn when two reads in the same modality cover the same declared regions.
+This often needs explicit overlap handling with `seqspec index --no-overlap`.

 Below are a list of example errors one may encounter when checking a spec: